Boukidev/Learn-by-practice/project-specification.md

 ### Displaying Tasks

--   Users can view a list of their existing tasks. _(Partially completed)_
+-   Users can view a list of their existing tasks. _(Completed)_
 -   Tasks are sorted in chronological order (by date added). _(Partially completed)_

 ### Adding Tasks

--   Users can add a new task by entering a title and a description. _(Partially completed)_
+-   Users can add a new task by entering a title and a description. _(Completed)_
--   The date of addition is automatically recorded.
+-   The date of addition is automatically recorded. _(Completed)_

 ### Marking a Task as Completed